minekube/gate/.web/docs/guide/lite.md

 ## Security considerations

-If you use Lite mode and you backend servers do player authentication, you do not need to worry.
+If you use Lite mode and your backend servers do player authentication, you do not need to worry.

 Checkout the [Anti-DDoS](security#ddos-protecting-your-minecraft-server) guide for how